pietro-foini/ISI-WFP/project/packages/LagsCreator/README.md

 # Lags-Creator

-This module allows to create *training/validation/test* lag-features for time-series forecasting.
+This module allows to create training/validation/test lag-features samples for time-series forecasting purposes.
 It supports several configurations that you can change to get the desired output format.
-The starting point for using this module is to have a dataframe `df` with two levels on axis 1: the level 0 corresponding to the main group and the level 1 corresponding to the time-series.
+The starting point for using this module is to have a dataframe `df` with two levels on axis 1: the level 0 corresponding to the single main group and the level 1 corresponding to the time-series.
 For example, let's take the following dataframe:

 <img src="./images/dataframe.png" width="200">

 N.B.
-The dataframe `df` need to have an appropriate pandas datetime index.
+The dataframe `df` need to have a pandas datetime index with an appropriate frequency set.

 In order to better understand the functionality of the current module, let's flip the dataframe for explanation purposes only: